-Dancing+Fashion!
-Ahhh now we get into what got me interested in vintage fashion in the first place.
-(You can read my story here).
+Dancing and Fashion!
+Ahhh, now we get into what got me interested in vintage fashion in the first place (You can read my story here).

 Social Dances of the Roaring 20s

-The following was written by Richard Powers, Social Dance historian and my first vintage dance teacher.
+The following was written by Richard Powers, a Social Dance historian, and my first vintage dance teacher.
 Used with his permission (Thanks Richard!)

 Within weeks of the Armistice, both Europeans and Americans were dancing again with renewed enthusiasm.
 In Paris, the wartime ban on public dancing was still in effect at the end of 1918, but that didn’t stop the French from dancing.
 Many balls were given by the various regiments, with even more “private” tea dances held by the numerous dance teachers.
 By 1919, dancing in Paris had fully returned to its pre-war frenzy.
 The Dancing Times reported that Parisians “apparently cannot take a meal or watch a play through without breaking off for a round or two of dancing.”